 You might be familiar with the slow travel movement—the call for travelers to spend more time in fewer places and move more intentionally from place to place, too.
 The concept rejects the idea of parachuting into major cities on a whirlwind tour; jetting from place to place with barely enough time to get a feel for one before you’re on to the next.

 Instead, slow travel embraces getting familiar with your new surroundings—and making thoughtful choices about where you spend your time, where you spend your money, and how you can leave the destination as you found it.

 Some countries are making strides to encourage just this sort of traveler behavior.
-Earlier this month, French lawmakers voted to approve a ban on domestic air travel on routes that can be covered by train in less than two and a half hours.
+In early 2021, French lawmakers voted to approve a ban on domestic air travel on routes that can be covered by train in less than two and a half hours.
 The decision aligns with a climate bill that aims to reduce France’s carbon emissions by 40 percent in 2030 from 1990 levels.

 Take action: TripIt’s Carbon Footprint feature enables you to track and understand the environmental impact of your air travel.
 Learn more >